gluppler/S-NES/README.md

 - [`LICENSE`](LICENSE) - License
 - [`GETTINGSTARTED.md`](GETTINGSTARTED.md) - Environment setup and first steps

+All framework content is self-contained.
+Documentation, examples, and tests are fully integrated into the repository structure.

 ## Framework Principles

 - **Hardware-first**: All explanations start from hardware behavior, not abstractions